-The Mayor’s Peer Outreach Team, in partnership with Thrive LDN, will be hosting an all-day young Londoner-led festival to mark World Mental Health Day on Thursday, 10 October 2019.
+Thrive LDN worked in partnership with the Mayor of London’s Peer Outreach Team to takeover City Hall for an all-day young Londoner-led festival to mark World Mental Health Day (WMHD) 2019.

 The festival, which took place throughout the public spaces of City Hall on Thursday, 10 October 2019, saw various activities including immersive plays, film screenings, live music performances, creative workshops, and panel discussions.